-New Keynesian macroeconomic orthodoxy in 2016 says that short- to medium-run performance is determined by “loanable funds.”
+Today’s “New Keynesian” orthodoxy says that short- to medium-run performance is determined by interest-sensitive “loanable funds.”
 Unimpeded interest rate adjustment should support robust macroeconomic equilibrium.
-Examples include the (visibly non-existent) “zero lower bound” on rates which is allegedly holding down investment and contributing to secular stagnation, the global “savings glut” keeping market rates near zero, and the “dynamic stochastic general equilibrium” (DSGE) models beloved by freshwater economists and central banks in which investment is determined by saving as a function of financial return.
+Examples include the (visibly non-existing) “zero lower bound” on rates that allegedly holds down saving and contributes to secular stagnation, the global “savings glut” keeping market rates near zero, and the “dynamic stochastic general equilibrium” (DSGE) models beloved by freshwater economists and central banks in which investment is determined by saving as a function of financial return.

 Loanable funds doctrine dates back to the early nineteenth century and was forcefully restated by the Swedish economist Knut Wicksell around the turn of the twentieth (with implications for inflation not pursued here).
 It was repudiated in 1936 by John Maynard Keynes in his General Theory.
 Before that he was merely a leading post-Wicksellian rather than the greatest economist of his and later times.

 In New Keynesian thinking, demand for investment can be so weak and the desire to save so strong that the natural rate lies below zero.
 The “distortion” imposed by the zero lower bound short-circuits the adjustment process, leading to calls for central banks to raise their inflation targets to reduce the “real” interest rate (nominal rate minus inflation).
-More straightforward interventions such as restoring labor’s bargaining power so that rising wages can push up prices from the side of costs, expansionary fiscal policy, or redistributing from the top one percent to households in the bottom half of the income size distribution whose saving rates are negative are apparently impossible for “political” reasons.
+More straightforward interventions such as restoring American labor’s bargaining power so that rising wages can push up prices from the side of costs, expansionary fiscal policy, or redistributing from the top one percent to households in the bottom half of the income size distribution whose saving rates are negative are apparently impossible for “political” reasons.